By Last Updated: September 15, 2025

-So, you just got a root canal and the tooth suddenly breaks, what should you do?
+So, you got a root canal done with a Calgary dentist and the tooth suddenly breaks, what should you do?
 First, do not panic!
-There are several ways to approach this problem, but you have to be alert and calm so you would know the best solution for it.
+There are several ways to approach this problem, but you have to stay calm so you can address it properly.

 Loss of tooth structure due to decay or damage prior to treatment

-The lesser the amount of healthy tooth structure left before treatment, the more likely that the tooth will break even with proper root canal treatment and restoration.
-This is because of poor tooth strength that may not be enough to support the long-term success of the treatment.
+The less healthy tooth structure available before treatment, the more likely that the tooth will break even with proper root canal treatment and restoration.

 Weakened tooth from the removal of pulp

 The pulp is the life of the tooth.
-It provides nutrients to the tooth that keeps it healthy and alive.
-With the removal of the pulp in root canal treatment, the tooth will be more brittle and prone to breakage.
+It provides nutrients that keep it healthy and alive.
+When the pulp is removed during routine root canal procedure, the tooth will become more brittle and prone to breaking.

 Lack of protective restoration

-A crown can provide functional and structural repair to a brittle tooth after root canal procedure.
-But, some patients opt out of getting a crown due to various reasons.
+A crown can provide functional and structural repair to a brittle tooth after a root canal treatment.
+But, some patients opt out of getting a crown for various reasons.
 This can risk damage to the tooth.

 A root canal treated tooth is not as strong as your natural tooth.
-If it is subjected to blunt trauma or heavy chewing forces, it is likely to break easily.
+If it is subjected to trauma or heavy chewing force, it can crack or break.

 Types of Breaks in Root Canal Teeth

 There are several types of breaks that can occur to a tooth after undergoing root canal.
-These can vary in type and severity— from superficial cracks to more serious tooth breakage.
+Our in-house endodontist shares the following types of breaks you may encounter and the recommended treatment for each.

-1. Minor chips – this involves small cracks or chips that are mostly an aesthetic concern.
-Repair can be done quickly and easily using tooth-coloured dental fillings to restore the appearance of the tooth.
+• Minor chips – This involves small cracks or chips that are mostly an aesthetic concern.
+Repair can be done quickly and easily using tooth-coloured dental fillings.

-2. Fractures above the gumline – Larger, visible fractures not only affect the visual appeal of the tooth, but it can also make chewing and biting difficult.
-Repair should be done as soon as possible to prevent the fracture from getting worse.
+• Fractures above the gumline – Larger, visible fractures not only affect the visual appeal of the tooth, but can also make chewing and biting painful and difficult.
+Repair should be done quickly and can either be a crown repair or a root canal retreatment, depending on the depth of the fracture.

-4. Vertical root fractures – This is the worst type of break, with a crack that runs from the biting surface down to the root of the tooth.
-Vertical fractures are often irreparable.
+• Vertical root fractures – This is the worst type of break, creating a crack that runs from the biting surface to the root of the tooth.
+Unfortunately, they are often irreparable.

 root canal broke

-A broken root canal tooth can cause pain, sensitivity, and even tooth movement.
-If you encounter this situation, here is a step-by-step guide on what you can do:
+A broken root canal tooth can cause pain, sensitivity, and even tooth mobility.
+If this becomes a problem, here is a step-by-step guide on what you can do:

-Check for signs of pain, sensitivity, bleeding, sharp edges due to chipped off tooth or crown, and tooth movement.
-If you can save any broken pieces, do so.
-Your dentist will assess if it can still be put back.
+Check for signs of pain, sensitivity, bleeding, sharp edges due to chipping off, and tooth movement.
+Save any broken pieces.
+Our dentist will assess if we repair the damaged tooth.

 Step 3: Apply Temporary Measures